-Proposals need to be submitted via eLINK.
+Proposals need to be submitted via https://bwsr.state.mn.us/elink.
 Eligible applicants without a current eLINK user account must submit a request to establish an eLINK account no later than seven days prior to the proposal deadline.
 For account setup information details, see the "Account Setup and Contact Management Guidance" tab on the eLINK webpage.
 All eLINK related questions can be directed to elinksupport@state.mn.us.